-Caroline is from Shanghai, China.
-She has 10 years working experience in the field of international education, especially in ESL Teaching, business communication training and international program management.
+Ying (Caroline) Chen has 10 years working experience in the field of international education, especially in the fields of business communication, ESL, and international program management.
 After graduating from a university in her hometown and teaching in a college for one year, she decided to pursue further study in Australia.
-While learning in the University of Queensland she worked in Hilton Hotel as banquet and restaurant supervisor.
+While learning in the University of Queensland she worked in Hilton Hotel as banquet and restaurant manager.

-Aaron has worked in the financial services industry for the past 17 years, primarily in Wealth Management (Private) Banking.
-During this time, he has consulted with affluent clients and business owners, providing solutions to a variety of banking and lending needs.
-As a dual-employee of the bank and brokerage affiliate, Aaron holds Series 7 and 63 investment licenses and has earned the Chartered Financial Consultant (ChFC®) designation.
-Since 2011, he has also worked as an adjunct finance instructor for St. Petersburg College, teaching a variety of finance, investment and banking courses.
+Aaron became a full time Finance Professor with St. Petersburg College in Clearwater, Florida, in Fall 2017 after previously serving as an adjunct instructor for the college since 2011.
+At SPC, he teaches a variety of finance, investment and banking courses.
+Prior to his full-time teaching position, Aaron worked in the financial services industry for 17 years, primarily in Wealth Management (Private) Banking.
+During this time, he consulted with affluent clients and business owners, providing solutions to a variety of banking and lending needs.
+As a dual-employee of the bank and brokerage affiliate, Aaron held Series 7 and 63 investment licenses and earned the Chartered Financial Consultant (ChFC®) designation.
+He earned his M.B.A. from the University of South Florida, where he was a scholarship recipient and participated in two study abroad programs.

 During Brad’s Naval career, he spent 9 of the 22 years stationed or deployed outside of the continental Unites States.

-After twenty-two years in professional accounting practice, Karen recently transitioned into full time teaching.
-She teaches financial and managerial accounting and auditing courses in the undergraduate and graduate programs in the McColl School of Business at Queens University of Charlotte in Charlotte, North Carolina.
+After twenty-two years in professional accounting practice, Karen transitioned into full time teaching.
+She has taught advanced accounting, tax, auditing, business law, and other financial and managerial accounting courses at the undergraduate and graduate level.
 Karen is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) with extensive experience in public accounting and private industry.
-She began her career on the audit staff of McGladrey & Pullen (now RSM) in Charlotte.
+She began her career on the audit staff of McGladrey & Pullen (now RSM) in Charlotte, NC.
 There, she had the pleasure of working primarily with the financial institution, auto dealership, and employee benefit plan teams.
 In addition to audit and review services, she also provided the tax preparation for her privately held businesses and owners.
-Carolina Beverage Corporation, parent company of Cheerwine, a very delicious soft drink, gave Karen her first controller opportunity.
+Carolina Beverage Corporation, the parent company of the soft drink Cheerwine, gave Karen her first controller opportunity.
 Since then, she has worked almost exclusively with privately held companies in controller and chief financial officer roles, but also served a multi-billion dollar publicly traded company in payroll tax and energy manager positions.
 Her consulting practice focuses on process improvement, profit improvement, and strategy development and execution.
 She also enjoys helping individuals grow in their roles to meet the ever-changing needs of dynamic organizations.

 Kathleen has built a career that demonstrates it is possible for financial institutions to simultaneously grow revenue and adhere to ever-evolving regulatory controls.
-She is a respected leader with 35 years of experience in transaction banking and served as the worldwide Treasury Management executive for the Financial Institutions Group at a top-tier global bank.
+She is a respected leader with 35 years of experience in transaction banking and served as the worldwide Treasury Management executive for the Financial Institutions Group at Bank of America.
 The clients in her division drove nearly $1 trillion a day in payment transactions around the world.
 She designed and implemented global compliance controls which reduced risk exposure in her division resulting in absolutely no losses in 2009-2011, the height of the financial crisis.

 In 2012, Kathleen held a position in Washington, DC, as the interim President and CEO of BAFT, an international banking association.
 She drove efforts to unite bankers around the world on issues related to trade payments and to develop governance standards for new trade payments regulations.
 During her tenure, a new banking council in Asia began operations.

-Since 2015, Kathleen has been an independent consultant advising bank executives and compliance teams on strategies to grow payments revenue while implementing effective risk controls and enterprise-wide governance policies.
+Since 2015, Kathleen has been the President of K Gowin Consulting, LLC., an independent consultant advising bank executives and compliance teams on strategies to grow payments revenue while implementing effective risk controls and enterprise-wide governance policies.

 A native of the northeast, Dywanda and her husband and their four children calls Florida their home.
 Dywanda earned her MBA and undergraduate degree from Jacksonville University and supports her organization as a Public Affairs Representative for the 4th Congressional District and the state of Florida, promoting the interest of ADT and its associates.
 In addition, she also works with the ADT INROADS internship program to recruit ethnically diverse students interested in pursuing business careers.
 Dywanda has a strong presence in her community as a business owner and is a member of Shiloh Metropolitan Baptist church.